DeclanChidlow/vale.rocks/src/posts/strong-opinions-on-url-design.md

 ## No Spaces

 People have used spaces in URLs before.
 This isn't a terrible idea in and of itself, but it seems that developers really struggle to handle it nicely in implementations.
-It can also introduces the issue of there being no clear end to the URL, so certain content after a space can be left behind by users when copying or referencing it elsewhere.
+It can also introduce the issue of there being no clear end to the URL, so certain content after a space can be left behind by users when copying or referencing it elsewhere.

 Some search engines and other user input cases get away with using spaces by encoding them with the relevant encoding of `%20`, but even they usually give up on this and just use `+` now.

 ## Hyphens, Not Underscores

 Underscores are usually placed less ergonomically on keyboards due to their infrequent use.
-There is also potential for markdown muckery.
 Hyphens are usually placed far more advantageously.
+Underscores also have potential for markdown muckery.

 Snake case isn't fit for URLs, and both camel case and Pascal case have no place in URLs because you [shouldn't be using capitals](#no-capitals) (also because you're writing a URL, not JavaScript).
 Kebab case is where it's at.

 Further, it is common convention that links are underlined, which often obscures underscores and can cause undue confusion.
 Hyphens encounter no such issue unless someone hates you and has done a ~~strikethrough~~.